piotr-cz/swr-idb-cache/README.md

 Initialize library and when it's ready, pass it in configuration under `provider` key to SWR.

-To wait until provider is resolved, use bundled `useCacheProvider` hook or library like [react-use-promise](https://github.com/bsonntag/react-use-promise).
+To wait until provider is resolved, use bundled `useCacheProvider` hook:

 ```jsx
 // App.jsx